Blurred Lines (album): Singles

 The album's lead single is the title track "Blurred Lines", released on March 26, 2013.
-It officially impacted U.S. Rhythmic radio on April 16, 2013 and Top 40/Mainstream radio on May 21, 2013.
-The video was released on March 20, 2013 and garnered more than a million views in days after release on Vevo.
+It officially impacted US Rhythmic radio on April 16, 2013, and Top 40/Mainstream radio on May 21, 2013.
+The video was released on March 20, 2013, and garnered more than a million views in the days after release on Vevo.
 Thicke said he had received the approval of his wife Paula Patton before shooting the video.
 The single peaked at number 1 on the Billboard Hot R&B/Hip-Hop Songs chart, as well as the Billboard R&B Songs chart.
 It became Thicke's most successful song on the US Billboard Hot 100, being his first to reach number 1 (he previously climbed as high as number 14 with "Lost Without U", back in 2007).
-The song reached number 1 in Australia, Canada, New Zealand, Ireland, the Netherlands, the United Kingdom, and the United States, as well as the top 10 in Belgium, Denmark, Lithuania, France, Iceland, Italy, Portugal and Switzerland.
+The song reached number 1 in Australia, Canada, New Zealand, Ireland, the Netherlands, the United Kingdom, and the United States, as well as the top 10 in Belgium, Denmark, Lithuania, France, Iceland, Italy, Portugal, and Switzerland.

 The album's second single, "For the Rest of My Life", impacted urban adult contemporary radio on May 21, 2013 and was released digitally on June 3, 2013.
 The album's third single, "Give It 2 U" which features American rapper Kendrick Lamar, was released on July 2, 2013.
 "Give It 2 U" impacted Top 40/Mainstream radio in the United States on August 27, 2013.
 "Feel Good" was released as the album's fourth single.
 It also impacted US Top 40 radio on November 12, 2013.